|Module Code: LN202|

 |Thursdays 10:00 or 11:00 Room: tbc|

-This module, for visiting Erasmus students only, focuses on European folk literature (in English translation) from its oral roots through to retellings from the twentieth- and twenty-first centuries.
-You will be introduce to a selection of texts, genres and forms – not only fable, folktale and fairytale, but related popular/folk genres, such as the fabliau, Breton lay, and the Italian novella — and consider the development of folk literature over the centuries, and its continuing popularity and value.
+This module, for visiting students only, focuses on European folk literature (in English translation) from its oral roots through to retellings from the nineteenth, twentieth and twenty-first centuries.
+You’ll be introduced to a selection of folktale texts, genres and forms – not only fable, folktale and fairytale, but related popular/folk genres, such as the fabliau, the Breton/narrative lay and the Italian novella.
+You’ll consider the development of folk literature and its continuing popularity and value.

-You will examine plots, themes and motifs, and how they endure or recur in different kinds of narratives.
-You will also explore how texts of different periods and in different forms reflect the context in which they originated; for instance, how the narratives treat everyday practicalities and socio-political realities, and what messages they communicate to successive audiences.
+You’ll examine plots, themes and motifs, and how they endure or recur in different kinds of narratives.
+You’ll also explore how texts from different periods and cultures and in different forms reflect the context in which they originated; for instance, how the narratives treat everyday practicalities and socio-political realities, and what messages they communicate to successive audiences.